gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ##### !question

 When is a government program office team well-suited for government-led software development?
+(Select the correct answer)

 ##### !end-question

 ##### !options

 * The program office team has selected Scrum Agile software development methodology and attended training as a team.
-* The program office team desires a contractor to provide software developer teams that will manage product backlogs and manage sprint and release planning sessions.
+* The program office team desires a contractor to provide software developer teams, manage product backlogs, and manage sprint and release planning sessions.
-* The program office team desires a contractor to develop applications leveraging an established Government provided CI/CD pipeline.
+* The program office team desires to have a contractor augment the Government team developing applications leveraging an established Government provided CI/CD pipeline.
 * The program office team is beginning a new effort that the PEO has decided will be an Agile program to deliver capability every 6 months.

 ##### !end-options

 ##### !answer

-* The program office team desires a contractor to develop applications leveraging an established Government provided CI/CD pipeline.
+* The program office team desires to have a contractor augment the Government team developing applications leveraging an established Government provided CI/CD pipeline.

 ##### !end-answer